domiriel/LIFE/README.md

     1153-2359: Hotel Foo

-Please note that daylight savings time will change your timezone.
+Please note that daylight savings time will change your time zone.
 So, the day they start (or cease) being into effect you should explicitly note this change in the file:

     --2011_03_29
     UTC+1